will-the-creator/bin_tools.py/README.md

 # how to veiw files
-linux: feh --force-aliasing --scale-down <file>
+linux: feh --force-aliasing --scale-down /file/